Last updated: 14 August 2026

 6-Inch Mattress Guide

 6 inches is the clearest "standard everyday" entry point for adults in the Nigerian market.
-It suits budget-conscious singles, students in student hostels around Awka, guest rooms and lighter adults under roughly 70kg better than heavier sleepers or buyers wanting a premium hotel feel.
+It suits budget-conscious singles, students in student hostels around Awka, guest rooms and lighter-build adults better than heavier sleepers or buyers wanting a premium hotel feel.

 8-Inch Mattress Guide

 8 inches is the most balanced mainstream thickness, and it remains our single best-selling option across all six collections.
-It stays affordable while giving more room for comfort and support separation than 6 inches, and it comfortably handles most adult body weights up to around 90kg.
-It is also the Nigerian hospitality industry standard, used in the vast majority of standard hotel rooms.
+It stays affordable while giving more room for comfort and support separation than 6 inches, and it comfortably handles most adult body weights.
+It is also a common choice for standard hotel rooms in Nigeria, though individual hotels choose different thicknesses according to room category and budget.

 If you are only going to remember one number from this entire guide, 8 inches is the one to remember.
 It is the thickness we recommend by default when a customer has not given us a specific weight, budget or use case, simply because it works acceptably well for the largest share of buyers we serve, from family bedrooms in Awka to guest rooms in Onitsha.